Kaon T-even transverse-momentum-dependent distributions and form factors in a self-consistent light-front quark model: Introduction

 Among the various theoretical approaches used to study hadron structure, the light-front quark model (LFQM)~\cite{LB80,BPP}, formulated in light-front dynamics (LFD), offers distinct advantages, enabling a direct partonic interpretation of various parton distribution observables, including DAs, PDFs, GPDs, TMDs, and their unified representation through generalized transverse-momentum–dependent distributions, all of which can be expressed in terms of light–front wave functions (LFWFs).

-In the light-front (LF) formalism, TMDs can be related to the EMFF through their representation in terms of hadronic matrix elements of bilinear quark–field correlators.
+In the LF formalism, TMDs can be related to the EMFF through their representation in terms of hadronic matrix elements of bilinear quark–field correlators.
 As shown in Refs.~\cite{Lorce:2015,Lorce:2016}, unpolarized TMDs — at both leading and higher twist — can be formulated in the LFQM.
 In this approach, four T-even unpolarized TMDs, $\{f_1^q(x,{\bm k}_\perp), f_3^q(x,{\bm k}_\perp), f_4^q(x,{\bm k}_\perp), e^q(x,{\bm k}_\perp)\}$ form a complete set for unpolarized targets, with a Lorentz–invariance relation among them holding in the absence of explicit gauge degrees of freedom.
-Of these, $\{f_1^q(x,{\bm k}_\perp), f_3^q(x,{\bm k}_\perp), f_4^q(x,{\bm k}_\perp)\}$ are directly linked to the forward matrix elements of the electromagnetic (EM) vector current $\langle h| \bar{\psi}(0) \gamma^\mu \psi(0) |h \rangle$, with $\mu = +$, $\perp$, and $-$ corresponding to twist-2, twist-3, and twist-4 TMDs, respectively.
+Of these, $\{f_1^q(x,{\bm k}_\perp), f_3^q(x,{\bm k}_\perp), f_4^q(x,{\bm k}_\perp)\}$ are directly linked to the forward matrix elements of the electromagnetic vector current $\langle h| \bar{\psi}(0) \gamma^\mu \psi(0) |h \rangle$, with $\mu = +$, $\perp$, and $-$ corresponding to twist-2, twist-3, and twist-4 TMDs, respectively.
 Since these TMDs are related to the EMFF through specific current components, an extraction of the EMFF that is independent of the chosen current component is essential for obtaining physically consistent TMDs.
 The remaining one, $e^q(x,{\bm k}_\perp)$, is the twist-3 TMD associated with the matrix element of the scalar current $\bar{\psi} \psi$.
-Importantly, higher-twist TMDs such as $f_3^q$ and $e^q$ play a non-negligible role in DY observables ~\cite{Metz09,Lorce:2016}, making their study essential for a complete understanding of quark dynamics beyond the leading-twist picture.
+Importantly, higher-twist TMDs such as $f_3^q$ and $e^q$ play a non-negligible role in DY observables ~\cite{Metz09,Lorce:2016}, making their study important for understanding quark dynamics beyond the leading-twist picture.

 However, Refs.~\cite{Lorce:2015,Lorce:2016} noted the difficulties in computing the twist-4 quark TMD $f^q_4(x, {\bm k}_\perp)$, which corresponds to the minus component of the vector current, and in satisfying the sum rule for its twist-4 PDF $f^q_4(x)$.
 While the twist-4 TMD is hard to access experimentally, its correct extraction is very important to check the self-consistency of the model.
-This issue is closely tied to the LF zero-mode problem~\cite{LFzeroMB,LFzeroCJ,BCJ01,LFzero05} arising from the use of the ``bad" (minus) component of the current.
-In a recent LFQM analysis~\cite{Choi:2024ptc} for the pion EMFF and the three TMDs $\{f_1^q(x,{\bm k}_\perp), f_3^q(x,{\bm k}_\perp), f_4^q(x,{\bm k}_\perp)\}$, two of us resolved the LF zero-mode issue associated with the minus component of the current and provided the current-component-independent predictions for both the EMFF and these TMDs.
+This issue is closely tied to the so-called LF zero-mode problem~\cite{LFzeroMB,LFzeroCJ,BCJ01,LFzero05} associated with the use of the ``bad" (minus) component of the current in LF calculations.